Richie Jerimovich: Relationships

 When Carmy Berzatto returned to Chicago to take over the restaurant, he and Richie immediately settled back into sibling-like squabbling.
-Richie is introduced as a "lovable brute who cosplays as an Italian and gets into Worldstar-style fights with staff.
-'Y'know he's not even Italian, right?
-100 percent Polish.
-Fuckin' insulting,' Richie shouts at Carmen about a passerby in episode four.
-'You know you're not even Italian, right?'
-Carmen shoots back."
-Richie is, simply put, an asshole, and the "most damaged, the most broken, and the most aimless [character], a miasma of resentment and condescension yelling about a changing restaurant in a changing neighborhood to hide his fear."
-Carmy (also an asshole, but of very different temperament) is forever annoyed by Richie's antics, but also cherishes him as the most genuine surviving relic of his brother, such that they ritually share cigarettes and memories of Mikey, and Carmy eventually empties the restaurant's cash reserve to bail out Richie after an accidental head injury to a patron results in an arrest and a night in jail.
-For his part, Richie periodically softens long enough to reveal a tender brotherly affection for the now very grown baby of the family, and to reveal a vulnerable weariness and a self-aware sense of shame about the consequences of his choices.
+Richie is introduced as a "lovable brute who cosplays as an Italian and gets into Worldstar-style fights with staff."

+Richie has been described as the "most damaged, the most broken, and the most aimless [character], a miasma of resentment and condescension yelling about a changing restaurant in a changing neighborhood to hide his fear."
+Carmy is often frustrated and angered by Richie's antics, but also accepts him as the surviving relic of his brother, such that they often share cigarettes and memories of Mikey.
+Carmy eventually empties the restaurant's cash reserve to bail out Richie after a head punch leads to the injury of a patron, resulting in assault charges and a night in jail.
+For his part, Richie occasionally softens long enough to reveal affection for the 32 year old Carmy, and to reveal a vulnerable weariness and a self-aware sense of shame about the consequences of his choices.

 In season two, Carmy sent Richie to stage in the front of house at a fictionalized Ever, a legendary three-Michelin star Chicago restaurant where Carmy had once been chef de cuisine to executive chef Andrea Terry (Olivia Colman).
 Moss-Bachrach characterized the filming of the episode as a little "lonely" and the Ever set design as "cold" compared to setting of the cozier, more familiar Bear.
-The episode where Richie stages, entitled "Forks," introduces a number of new recurring characters and is one of the most beloved in the series, as Richie embraces hospitality as honorable work both for himself and in service of his family.
-Terry tells Richie that she agreed to host him because Carmy testified that "he's good with people," with which she agreed.
-Richie returns to the Bear with a newfound respect for the restaurant business generally and Carmy specifically.
-This détente between the sibling rivals lasted but two episodes before a minor kitchen crisis resulted in a Carmy breakdown.
-Richie saved the day by doing expo for Chef Sydney (Ayo Edebiri) but his concern for Carmy's then-girlfriend Dr. Claire Dunlap (Molly Gordon), who ended the night in tears, fuels a brutal and emotionally scarring argument between Carmy and Richie that in turn fuels an extended estrangement, which lasts through much of the spring and summer of that year.
+When Richie shares his belief Carmy sent him there to fail and embarrass himself, Terry tells Richie that she agreed to host him because Carmy testified that "he's good with people," with which she agreed.
+Richie returns to the Bear with a newfound respect for the restaurant business generally and although he communicates this to Carmy, he continues to persist in his accusation that Carmy wanted him to fail and be humiliated.
+In contrast, he announces his new attitude to Natalie and apologizes for his previous boorishness.

+This détente between the rivals lasted but two episodes before a minor kitchen crisis resulted in a Carmy breakdown.
+Richie saved the day by doing expo for Sydney, but his concern for Carmy's then-girlfriend Dr. Claire Dunlap (Molly Gordon), who ended the night in tears, fuels a brutal and emotionally scarring argument between Carmy and Richie that in turn fuels an extended estrangement, which lasts through much of the spring and summer of that year.
 The fight, argued at maximum volume and maximum vitriol from opposite sides of a locked steel door, has been described as "mutually assured destruction with the red buttons getting smashed by each side."